- About us

 Each farmhouse of apartments is quite different.
 Each has its own swimming pool which is usually open from mid-May to mid-October.
 If the weather permits, they may be open at other times.

 Dining in Italy is a delightful experience.
 Italians are very proud of their regional cuisine, and Tuscany is no exception.
 Meals are prepared with the freshest of seasonal ingredients in the restaurant and you will enjoy eating al fresco on the terracotta terrace during the summer months.

 Buffet breakfasts are held in the dining room from 8am, and there is a selection of options for everyone, from cereal through to warm croissants and Tuscan bread with salami and cheeses.
 You can be assured of a top quality Italian coffee to start your day, as well as a selection of fruit juices and tea.

 Open April to October.

 The Medieval Tuscany ride is on set dates, arriving Saturday, from April to mid-July, and from the end of August through October.

-The Heart of Tuscany ride is on set dates, arriving Saturday, from April through October.
+The Heart of Tuscany and Castellare Train & Trail rides are on set dates, arriving Saturday, from April through October.

 Short breaks are available for a minimum of four nights (arrive Saturday, depart Wednesday) except not from mid-July to the end of August.

 Castellare di Tonda